rebeljedi999/TheCTeam/README.md

 # CS475 Team C: Creating FPS AI with Deep Learning
 This project contains everything needed to train an AI to shoot targets in the unreal engine.
 It contains an unreal engine project that provides a level and an interface to train the agent.
 The unreal engine will communicate with a flask server that hosts the agent.

+## The Team
+Kyle Hinton (kah31@hood.edu)
+Somayyeh Kamyab (sk43@hood.edu)
+Kyle McQuillen (kjm28@hood.edu)
+Yohannes Terefe (yt13@hood.edu)
+Paul Wells (pfw3@hood.edu)

 ## Installation
 1. Install Unreal Engine 4.26